 Although accused of being an anti-Semite, Holocaust denier, self hating Jew, he is more determined and passionate than ever before to reveal the truth to the world.

-Yes, that is no one but Dr. Norman Finkelstein, an American political scientist and activist, who came to Iran almost a week ago and will leave the country today.
+Yes, that is no one but Dr. Norman Finkelstein, an American political scientist and activist, who came to Iran almost a week ago and will leave the country on Wednesday.

 His primary fields of research are the Israeli–Palestinian conflict and the politics of the Holocaust, an interest motivated by the experiences of his parents who were Jewish Holocaust survivors.